alexharri/website/posts/canvas-to-ascii.md

   showCharacterPick
 />

-This happens because the directional crunch doesn't reach far enough into our sampling vector.
-The light upper values in the external vector _do_ push the upper values of the sampling vector down, but because the lightness of the four bottom components is retained, we don't get to `.` -- just `:`.
+This happens because the directional contrast enhancement doesn't reach far enough into our sampling vector.
+The light upper values in the external vector _do_ push the upper values of the sampling vector down, but because the lightness of the four bottom components is retained, we don't get to `.`, just `:`.

-### Wider directional crunch
+### Widening the directional contrast enhancement

-I'd like to "widen" the directional crunch so that, for example, light external values close to the top spread to the middle components of the sampling vector.
+I'd like to "widen" the directional contrast enhancement so that, for example, light external values at the top spread to the middle components of the sampling vector.

 To do that, I'll introduce a few more external sampling circles, arranged like so: